 Since our incorporation in 1987, we have been performing only administrative operations to pursue this offering.
-To date, we have an operating loss of (\$22,008) for the three months ended January 31, 2001.
+To date, we have an operating loss of (\$14,180) for the period from inception to October 31, 2000.
 We currently have no working capital and we are dependent on the successful sale of the shares in this offering to locate a merger candidate.

-2. We cannot make a market in our securities until we have consummated a merger or acquisition, which can take up to 18 months, if at all.
-You will not be able to liquidate your investment in the event of an emergency or for any other reason unless an acquisition has occurred.
+2. We cannot make a market in our securities until we have consummated a merger or acquisition.
+You may not be able to liquidate your investment in the event of an emergency or for any other reason.

 We do not have a public market for our common shares.
 Many states have enacted statutes, rules and regulations limiting the sale of securities of blank check companies in their jurisdictions.
-We cannot undertake any efforts to cause a market to develop in our securities until we consummate a merger or acquisition, which can take up to 18 months, if at all.
-You will not be able to liquidate your investment in the event of an emergency or for any other reason unless an acquisition has occurred.
+We cannot undertake any efforts to cause a market to develop in our securities until we consummate a merger or acquisition.